Segwit4x/Segwit4x/README.md

 with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Bitcoin Segwit4x is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Bitcoin Segwit4x software, see http://nosite.com.

 License
 -------